Last updated: January 2026

 Holiday rep

-Working as a holiday rep is a lot of hard work, but you also get paid to spend your summer holiday working abroad in sunny destinations – think Magaluf or Ibiza!
+Working as a holiday rep is hard work, but you also get paid to spend your summer holiday working abroad in sunny destinations – think Magaluf or Ibiza!
 Your duties might include looking after guests, handling any complaints, and acting as a local guide.

 Summer camps

-Loads of summer camps in Europe and America will be hiring camp councillors for the summer period.
+Loads of summer camps in Europe and America will be hiring camp counsellors for the summer period.
 There are activity-based summer camps or ones where you teach English.
-You can get paid decently, but remember you’ll usually be expected to cover the cost of your flight to get there!
+You can get paid decently, but remember, you’ll usually have to cover the cost of your flight to get there!

 Au pair jobs